catamphetamine/javascript-time-ago/README.md

 ## Future

-When given future dates `.format()` produces the corresponding output, e.g. "in 5 minutes", "in a year", etc.
+When given future dates, `.format()` produces the corresponding output, e.g. "in 5 minutes", "in a year", etc.

 ## Default